 What does it mean to be human?
-Hint...it’s a lot more complicated than you think.
-Build a strong understanding of the evolution of humans, including the different ways we have adapted to environments and the biological processes that have contributed to t
+Hint: it’s a lot more complicated than you think.
+Unlock the secrets of human evolution, adaptation, and biological processes.

 - Hands-on experience studying real and cast human and primate skeletal remains from modern, medical and archaeological contexts to hone your skills in the identification and analysis of human and non-human primate skeletal materials